BurntSushi/rebar/FORMAT.md

 * `version` - A TOML table specifying how to get the version of this regex engine.
 * `run` - A TOML table specifying a command to run the regex engine.
+* `dependency` - An array of TOML tables specifying commands to run to check that the necessary dependencies are installed.
+These are present strictly to improve failure modes.
+Build tools often assume the existence of certain things that are installed and output very strange and difficult to diagnose error messages when they aren't.
+These commands are meant to help make those sorts of errors easier to comprehend by catching them earlier.
 * `build` - An array of TOML tables specifying commands to run to build the regex engine.
 * `clean` - An array of TOML tables specifying commands to run to clean the